anirudh-g/Msc-Data-science/meeting minutes.md

 - building the initial classifier
 - expanding the dataset to include more chart types
 - work on introduction and background chapters of dissertation
-- find possible solutions w.r.t opensource tools mentioned above.
+- find possible classification techniques